 What can I use Well Time for?

 Eligible activities are limited to those provided through the BeWell Program.
-Please note that all components can be completed remotely.

 Can I use my Well Time for activities not listed, like going to my gym?

 No. You may use the time only for activities that are part of the BeWell Program, as listed above.

 Since Well Time is simply sick time that an employee chooses to use for wellness activities, anyone who accrues sick time automatically accrues well time.
 The only limitation is that a maximum of eight hours of sick time (prorated by FTE) can be used as well time each year.